devniz/jsFormValidator/README.md

 That's All Folks!

 ## Notes
 You need to keep the structures of the folder models/forms where the rules.json should be.
-It doesn't matter how you setup jsForm but the models folder should always be at the root of your application.
+It doesn't matter how you setup jsForm and where you use it as it is a global object, but the models folder should always be at the root of your application.
+The JSON file 'rules.json' must be valid in each of your form validation folder (Login) and must keep the same name i.e rules.json.

 ### Rules